 Safer, More Nourishing Choices

-Most chemical sunscreens have some concerning research behind them.
 The ones that are proven safe so far are zinc oxide and titanium dioxide, as long as they’re not present in smaller, penetrating nanoparticles (check the website of the manufacturer).
-In addition to using these two safer options, don’t forget that good sun protection includes clothing, a healthy diet full of antioxidants, and all-natural skin creams full of antioxidants.
+You can explore our mineral-based Sun Love Everyday Sheer Sunscreen with 100% natural ingredients in our summer skin care collection that offers comprehensive UV protection with the use of non-nano zinc oxide.”

 Do you avoid chemical sunscreens?
 Please share your story.